rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 * We need an instance with type `(MyEventPayload) -> Unit` that will be bound to `my-consumer` function.
   * As we are using **Kotlin** we need to define it as a lambda (required by **KotlinLambdaToFunctionAutoConfiguration**).
   * If we were using **Java** we should define it as `Consumer<MyEventPayload>`.
-* We create a simple implementation of `MyEventConsumer` that justs prints the event.
+* We create a simple implementation of `MyEventConsumer` that just prints the event.

 ### 4) For testing we start a Kafka container using [Testcontainers](https://www.testcontainers.org/):
 ```kotlin